Six-loop renormalization group analysis of the $\phi^4 + \phi^6$ model: Results

 \subsection{Resummation}

 To obtain values of the anomalous dimensions in a specific $d$, we need to equate $\ep$ with the corresponding value in the expressions \eqref{numer_expr:gamma_phi} -- \eqref{numer_expr:b0}.
-These series are asymptotically divergent, so it is necessary to resummate them preliminarily.
+These series are asymptotically divergent, it is necessary to resum them first.
 Nevertheless, some of them ($\gamma_\ph^*$ and $\gamma_\tau'^*$) have only two non-trivial terms in the series in $\ep$, so the resummation of them is meaningless.
-While another ($\omega$ and $\gamma_\lambda^*$) have three terms, so we have resummate them using a Pade approximant [2/1].
+While $\omega$ and $\gamma_\lambda^*$ have three terms, so we resummed them using a Pade approximant [2/1].
 We repeat the expressions for $\gamma_\ph^*$ \eqref{numer_expr:gamma_phi} and $\gamma_\tau'^*$ \eqref{numer_expr:gamma_tau} and present the Pade approximants for $\omega$ and $\gamma_\lambda^*$ in the third order of $\ep$ expansion for convenience: